IngoHHacks/WECCL/Writerside/topics/Content.md

 How to add custom content to the game.
 </link-summary>

+This page describes how to add custom content to the game.
+For changing existing content, see [Overrides](Overrides.md).

 ## Adding Content
 You can add content by inserting files into <include from="snippets.md" element-id="apath"/>.